Support requests:

 Remove the Community Schools and C4E Set-Aside Restrictions on Foundation Aid

-The Community Schools and Contracts for Excellence (C4E) set-asides restrict how SCSD uses $27.3 million of the general-purpose Foundation Aid to a narrow range of specific services and programs, and places significant additional reporting requirements on the District.
-Funding for these services and programs should be allocated through a separate state aid allocation and should not restrict a portion of general-purpose Foundation Aid funds at a time when flexibility in responding to post-pandemic challenges is critical and the end of pandemic federal stimulus funding is looming.
+The Community Schools and Contracts for Excellence (C4E) set-asides restrict how the SCSD expends $68.8 million of the general-purpose Foundation Aid to a narrow range of specific services and programs, and places significant additional reporting requirements on the District.
+Funding for these services and programs should be allocated through a separate state aid allocation and should not restrict a portion of general-purpose Foundation Aid funds at a time when flexibility in responding to post-pandemic challenges is critical as we are no longer receiving pandemic federal stimulus funds.

 Fund Another Round of Smart Schools Bond Act (SSBA)